gurkanctn/NEF2PNG/README.md

 This implementation runs on Windows, but the main idea should be able to run on Linux, try changing the main Conversion commands to their Linux applicable version.

-Run the following command to execute NEF2PNG with Python.
+Run the following command (in the command prompt on Windows) to execute NEF2PNG with Python.

-**python.exe NEF2PNG.py**
+**>python.exe NEF2PNG.py**